Before Beginning Your Da`wah, Choose Your Approach

 The next thing which we need to keep in mind when approaching others is our method of delivery.
 We have to decide how we are going to communicate our message.
 Are we going to use an emotion approach?
 Although, emotional arguments are to be avoided in general because they tend to cloud the issues and the facts, sometimes they are the best method.
 On one occasion, the Prophet (peace be upon him) gave a sermon in which his eyes became red, voice became loud and his anger increased.
 (Muslim) However, that may be appropriate in a Friday Sermon, because people are there in the mosque for a particular religious reason.

 It is also important for motivating people for Jihad, or for giving in charity, etc. At other times logic may be most appropriate.
-One of the Companions by the name of Mu‘awiyah ibn Al-Hakam, mentioned that he came to see Prophet Muhammad (peace be upon him) after converting to Islam, and he found him making his prayers, so he joined the prayers.
+One of the Companions the name of Mu‘awiyah ibn Al-Hakam, mentioned that he came to see Prophet Muhammad (peace be upon him) after converting to Islam, and he found him making his prayers, so he joined the prayers.

 When one of those praying behind the Prophet sneezed, so he said, “Yarhamukallaah (May Allah have mercy on you),” while praying.
 The other Companions turned and stared at him in the prayer and he asked, “What are you all staring at?”
 So they started hitting their thighs to make him quiet.
 When the Prophet finished his prayer he simply said: